-Landscaping and structure planting will be required to ensure integration of the development with the surrounding landscape.
+Landscaping and structure planting will be required to ensure integration of the development with the surrounding landscape and ancient woodland on and adjacent to the site.
 In particular, account should be taken of views into and out of the site.